KWB-R/fakin/content/project/flusshygiene/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["monitoring", "modelling", "flusshygiene", "support project"]
+tags = ["monitoring", "modelling", "flusshygiene", "other project"]

 authors = ["seis", "sonnenberg"]